Finding the Best Cheap Policy

 5) Take reasonable care of your car.
 If you leave it unlocked at a petrol station whilst you pay the cashier, leave the keys on a table by an open window, park it in a neighbourhood where vandalism is known to be rife, you might have a battle getting paid if you need to make a claim.

 6) Most important of all, remember that you generally get what you pay for.
 It is no coincidence that the insurance companies that attract the most complaints are almost invariably the cheapest ones.
-At least initially.
+At least, they are cheapest initially!